AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-10-post_price_dor_food_post_1.md

 ---

-Today, I plan to analyze a dataset obtained from the Kaggle website, titled "Israel Prices for Basic Items, 1983-2022" (link provided).
+Today, I plan to analyze a dataset obtained from the Kaggle website, titled "**Israel Prices for Basic Items, 1983-2022**" (link provided - ).
 In my forthcoming post, I will delve into a thorough analysis of this dataset.

 Comprising 144 columns, each column represents the price of a specific food item.
 Additionally, the dataset consists of 480 rows, with each row reflecting the monthly prices for all the items.